 3. A defined timeline

-Upon my return the next day, I found my niece much puzzled struggling to get hold on her had many loose ends and she was all around the place.
+Upon my return the next day, I found my niece much puzzled struggling to get a hold of her had many loose ends and she was all around the place.

 A little analysis led to reveal that the scope of the project was not defined properly, and there were many assumptions incorporated.
 This was definitely bound to and was causing her anxiety leading to her scope of concern enhancing largely.